 Photo by William Coleman, ca. 1980

-Leigh (on vocals & percussion), along with Bobby Perfect (lead guitar & vocals), Aaron Comins (keys), David Gerstein (bass), and Lyall Croft (drums) formed a band in 2012 called BLUE RHYTHM SANDWICH.
+Leigh (on vocals & percussion), along with Bobby Perfect (lead guitar & vocals), David Gerstein (bass), and Lyall Croft (drums) formed a band in 2012 called BLUE RHYTHM SANDWICH.

 Blue Rhythm Sandwich has been in the studio, recording some tracks, and a few of those tracks have already been uploaded to the SoundCloud.
 Search "Blue Rhythm Sandwich" for tracks that Leigh sings ("Fallin' " and "Jump, Jive, and Wail"), songs that Bob sings ("Flat Foot Sam" and "Just a Little Bit"), and the blues instrumental, "Chicken Shack."
 To read more about Blue Rhythm Sandwich, go to their website: www.songcrew.com/brs

 Leigh co-produced the "SongCrew presents BABES ON BOARD" a female-fronted band extravaganza, held in April 2015, at Desmond's Tavern, NYC.
-The next Babes On Board event in March 2017 feature her own band, Blue Rhythm Sandwich, along with their friends Someone You Can X-Ray (from CT).
+The next Babes On Board event in March 2017 featured her own band, Blue Rhythm Sandwich, along with their friends Someone You Can X-Ray (from CT).
 The next event is being planned for 2018, and will feature female singer-songwriters!

 Early "Indie" Artist